mayank-kansal15/rest-map-server/README.md

 API routes which are not mocked will be forwarded to the global target server and corrosponding response will be sent back.

 ## Serving static files
-If we goto any "http://localhost:8000/" and public dir is given then the index.html form the public dir will be loaded.
+If we goto "http://localhost:8000/" , and public dir is given then index.html from the public dir will be loaded.

 # License
 MIT [http://rem.mit-license.org](http://rem.mit-license.org)